abdelrhmaneldenary/online-store/README.md

 18. **🛠️ Modular and Scalable Architecture**
     - Organized folder structure (`controllers`, `models`, `routes`, `middleware`, `config`) for maintainability and scalability.
     - Separation of concerns ensures clean and modular code.

-19. **📑 API Documentation**
-    - Comprehensive API structure with endpoints for products, users, orders, and cart functionality.
-    - Easy-to-understand request and response patterns for developers.

 20. **📂 Configurable Environment**
     - Centralized configuration management using `.env` for keys and sensitive data (e.g., MongoDB URI, API keys for payment gateways).